geonetwork/core-doc-sources/eng/users/source/glossary.rst

         application to manage spatially referenced resources through the web. http://geonetwork-opensource.org

-    GeoServer
-    	GeoServer is an open source software server written in Java that allows users to share and edit geospatial data.
-Designed for interoperability, it publishes data from any major spatial data source using open standards.

     GPL
         The GNU General Public License is a free, copyleft license for software and other kinds of works.
         GeoNetwork opensource is released under the GPL 2 license.